British Ambassador to Nepal

 This Embassy does not deal with visa matters.
 For information on whether you need a visa to travel to the United Kingdom and how to apply, please see the UK Visas & Immigration page.

-Understanding your legal requirements in Nepal and how you can register a birth or death, and information on legal documents for couples marrying or entering into civil partnerships abroad.
+Information on legal documents for couples marrying or entering into civil partnerships abroad.

 Book an appointment